 At Fern Wills & LPAs, we understand the importance of holistic property solutions, where mortgage advisors, estate agents, and estate planners work together to find the best solutions for clients.

-We consult with the client's preferred Mortgage Advisor (MA) or estate agent (EA) or introduce them to one if they don't have one and seek advice for complex cases.
+We consult with the client's preferred Property professionals (Mortgage & Protection Advisor or Estate Agent) or introduce them to ours if they do not have their own.

 I regularly advise clients to contact their mortgage advisor about mortgage payment protection.
-As a CeMap (distinction) qualified person, I understand the essential role that insurance plays in protecting the home against loss of income due to no fault of the clients.
+As a CeMap (Distinction) qualified professional with 35 years of property experience, I understand the essential role that insurance plays in protecting homes against loss of income due to no fault of the client.

 I have been writing Wills for clients for over a decade.
-I am now in the fortunate position that Clients may call me to ask for advice on behalf of their adult children.
-In the last two weeks, I have had two calls asking me to recommend a mortgage broker and one for an estate agent.
+I am now in a fortunate position where clients call me to ask for advice on behalf of their adult children.

 🌿Leaving property in a Will

-As part of a fact-finding exercise, a client told me he wanted to leave this £460k house to his wife and three children.
+As part of a fact-finding exercise, a client informed me that he wished to leave his £460,000 house to his wife and three children.

 I asked.
 "What percentage of the property is mortgaged (Loan To Value - LTV)?"